gurock/trcli/README.md

   --case-fields       List of case fields and values for new test cases
                       creation.
 Usage: --case-fields type_id:1 --case-fields
                       priority_id:3
+  --result-fields     List of result fields and values for test results
-  --help              Show this message and exit.
+                      creation.
+Usage: --result-fields custom_environment:2 --help              Show this message and exit.
 ```